v-wei40680/codexia/README.md

 - ✅ **Multiple AI providers** (OpenAI, OSS models via Ollama)
 - ✅ **Working directory context** for project-aware assistance
 - ✅ **Streaming responses** for real-time interaction - by config show_raw_agent_reasoning=true

+## 🛣️ Roadmap

+- Enhance AI model integrations to include more open-source models.
+- Expand file format support for better project compatibility.
+- Improve UI customization and theming options.
+- Develop plugins system for third-party extensions.
+- Integrate advanced debugging and profiling tools.
+- Add collaborative coding features with real-time sharing.
+- Optimize performance and reduce resource consumption.

+🚀 **Call to Action**

+If you’re a developer, designer, or AI tinkerer — Join us on this exciting journey to redefine the developer experience with AI.
+Contribute to the project, share your feedback, and help build the future of intelligent coding environments.
+Together, we can make Codexia the go-to platform for developers worldwide!

 ## Development & Support Docs